MasterMorse/scholarly/roadmap/annotate.md

   Use it to (optionally) visualize the rhythmic location
 - allow LaTeX code in annotation message (some kind of verbatim mode)
 - provide some sort of Markdown-like message formatting
+- make an option to output standalone LaTeX documents

 #### New output formats